fh-fvtt/zweihander/README.md

 	* Disorders
 	* Taints of Chaos

+## Community Feedback

+We keep track of the next steps and wanted features publicly, in our GitHub issues.
+While the primary driver for development is our own use of the system, community feedback is also very valuable.
+There are various ways of giving community feedback, which we introduce in the following.

+### Bug Reports

+If anything isn't working for you like it should, you can file a new bug.
+Please take some time to read the template prompts and give as much contextual information as possible and necessary to reproduce the bug.

+### Feature Requests

+If you'd like us to develop a feature that is currently not reflected by any of the existing issues, or have a question about the system usage, please do not create an issue for it and rather [start a discussion](https://github.com/fh-fvtt/zweihander/discussions/new).
+Once the ideas have been fleshed out there, we will create an issue for it.

+### Feature Prioritization

+If you would like us to prioritize a certain feature, just leave a reaction on the respective issue.
+For example, if you are hyped about the prospect of having Active Effects in the system, leave a thumb up [here](https://github.com/fh-fvtt/zweihander/issues/49).
+We will regularly have a look at the [issues sorted by reactions](https://github.com/fh-fvtt/zweihander/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions) and decide on the priority based on your feedback!

 ## Contact

 If you wish to help with development or have any suggestions regarding the system, contact Re4XN#8341 or kxfin#0458 on Discord.